anuneetanand/Shell/README.md

 # Shell
-Implementation of a basic unix shell in C
+Implementation of a basic Unix shell in C